 After moving to Tybee Island Samantha Claar had a dream, which lead her to begin painting the Gullah people, descendants of enslaved Africans who live in the Lowcountry.
-The series started on artist trading cards in 2009 and quickly moved to canvas, where she began painting bright colorful works, portraying their everyday lives.
+The series started on artist trading cards in 2009 and quickly moved to canvas.
+She began painting bright colorful works, portraying their everyday lives.

-“It’s been a tremendous learning experience and I truly believe part of the purpose of me being chosen for this is that I continue to put their story out there and I have absolute admiration for the culture,” said Claar.
+“It’s been a tremendous learning experience.
+I truly believe part of the purpose of me being chosen for this.
+I continue to put their story out there and I have absolute admiration for the culture,” said Claar.
 “They have survived so much and done it with such dignity, with such heart.”

 Leslie Lovell’s Roots Up Gallery

-With a background in advertising and graphic design, Leslie Lovell wasn’t new to art, but it wasn’t until she moved to Savannah that she started working with mixed media, ceramics and jewelry.
-In her eclectic gallery on Liberty Street, you’ll find her paintings, pottery, photography and jewelry mixed with more than 30 other Folk artists.
+Leslie Lovell’s background is in advertising and graphic design.
+She wasn’t new to art.
+But when she moved to Savannah,she started working with mixed media, ceramics and jewelry.
+In her eclectic gallery at 412-C Whitaker Street, you’ll find her paintings, pottery, photography and jewelry.

-The array of art at her gallery, Roots Up, includes an assortment of paintings on all kinds of objects from wood to screen windows as well as all kinds of other handmade works, including pastel pottery, illustrious ceramics, organic jewelry and unique statues.
+Roots Up includes an assortment of paintings on all kinds of objects.
+She also shows other handmade works, including pastel pottery, illustrious ceramics, organic jewelry and unique statues.

 Oksana Fine Art Gallery & Studio

 Oksana Gruszka-Harmouche didn’t just bring her paintings from a Charleston gallery to Savannah’s City Market; she brought beauty, fragility, nature and romance with her from Ukraine, where she lived 18 years ago.
-It was there she began painting as a child in the hospital and her imagination started bringing her scenes to paint.
+It was there she began painting as a child in the hospital.
+Her imagination started bringing her scenes to paint.

 It wasn’t until about 2007 that she moved to Savannah and 2015 when she opened her gallery.
 But instead of focusing on hardships in her work, Oksana turned to harmony, reveling in romance.
 In her intricate paintings of historic buildings and the beautiful parks and city squares, Oksana always adds some flair – like the gold setting and flying birds in “Dove’s Nest” – or a tender moment between a couple amid incredible scenery as in “Stroll in Forsyth Park” or “The Arrival.”